Divine-Star-Software/DivineVoxelEngine/README.md

   - Options to create shade gradient with neighbors.
 - Dynamic Lighting system.
   - Will use Babylon's built-in dyamic lights and shadow casting.
-- One mesh mode
-  - If the world does not need to update a lot all the worlds chunk meshes can be combined into one for each substance.
 - Well-written wiki with tutorials on how to do anything that you could possibly want.
 - Standard data format for the engine that will be called either .dsd or .dved for saving the world data and or structures.